evelynzhang5/recipe_rating/README.md

 `minutes`,`n_ingredients` and  `n_steps`

 Features that are normally distributed like number of steps, and ingredients are scaled using **StandardScaler()**.
-We also know from previous analysis that higher rated recipes are more time-consuming and require more comlex procedures.
+We also know from previous pivot table analysis that higher rated recipes are more time-consuming and require more comlex procedures.

 **Categorical Features:**

 `contains_meat`

-We keep using the **OneHotEncode()** as shown in our baseline model as it helps with achieving decent accuracy
+We keep using the **OneHotEncode()** as shown in our baseline model as it helps with achieving decent accuracy and also, in our hypothesis, we see there is an effect of the presence of `meat` tag on `rating`

 **Textual Features:**